Skip over navigation

 The English parts of the website are written according to British English spelling, and on the dry sub domain in both Dutch and British English were appropriate.
 The translated sections are written in Dutch, German, Italian, French, Polish, Spanish, Arabic, Hebrew, etc.

 The EURO currency is used, notated either € 3,14 or 3,14 euro.

-The Fahrenheit (°F) scale has almost completely been replaced by the Celsius scale, except in the USA, and a few other countries such as Belize.
+The Fahrenheit (°F) scale has almost completely been replaced by the Celsius scale, except in the USA.

 The date notation is in dd-mm-yyyy since the populations of most countries use this day-month-year format, even if these countries have adopted the international standard ISO 8601 of yyyy-mm-dd.

 Where possible a more meaningful 14 Feb 2009 (shortening long month names) or 1 April 2009 (short month names in full) is used on the English sections to avoid misunderstandings.